Pixelatory/Metaheuristic-Implementations/README.md

 # Metaheuristic Implementations #

-Implementation of various metaheuristics.
-Not all may be completed, so double check this README to see.
+Implementation of various metaheuristics using Python.
+Not all may be completed, so double check before using.

-Requirements listed in the requirements.txt file.
+Requirements are listed in the requirements.txt file.

 ## CMODE ##